acoustic-content-samples/sample-custom-element-ui/README.md

 Equally, it would be possible to use any other Rich Text Editor, such as TextboxIO, TinyMCE, CKEditor4 etc. The websites for each of the rich text editors provide a UI to customise the editor and then download a customised version of the editor which can then be used by uploading it as an asset in WCH, in the same way that this sample does.
+The sample is written in 'vanilla JS'
+(http://vanilla-js.com/) with no framework dependencies.